 4. Leave your emotions at the door

 Hold all employees accountable to the same performance and behavior expectations.
 Every team member deserves equal treatment across the board, so have the same difficult conversations with anyone who is slipping.
 You don’t want to make it seem like you’re alienating or picking on a certain individual or group.
 Otherwise, your organizational culture will suffer from disharmony and lack of trust.

 8. Keep it confidential

-If employees come to you “confidentially,” make sure they understand you cannot guarantee 100 percent confidentiality.
+However, if an employee comes to you in confidence, make sure they understand you cannot guarantee 100% confidentiality.
 Depending on what they disclose, you may have a responsibility to take action or inform others.
 Let them know you’ll protect their confidentiality as much as possible, but you’re also required to follow HR policies and the law.

 In the case of an employee conflict, use your employees’ complaints, firsthand accounts from any witnesses and the facts to determine what actually occurred.
 Take a step back and understand there are always three sides to the story: the employee who complained, the employee who was complained about, and the truth.